 During the first year of the war, Germany had the upper hand.
-The Netherlands and Belgium were overrun, Denmark and Norway invaded, and in June 1940 France surrendered.
+German trrops overran the Netherlands and Belgium and invaded Denmark and Norway .
+In June 1940 France surrendered.
 Yet the “Battle of Britain” got lost, and Hitler had to give up his invasion plans.
 In summer 1941, Hitler gave orders to invade the Soviet Union, and at the beginning their offensive was very successful.
 But in spite of the differences between Western democracies and Soviet communism, first England and then the United States offered the Soviet Union support; the alliance against Nazi-Germany stood.
-On December 7, 1941, Japan attacked Pearl Harbor.
-Now the USA and England war against Japan.
-Germany declared war against the USA.

 The Wannsee conference in Berlin 1942 had sanctioned the “Final Solution of the Jewish question”.
-Millions of people, mostly Jews but also countless Gypsies, Slavs and others races were arrested, deported and died in concentration camps in Eastern Europe.
+The Nazis arrested millions of people, mostly Jews but also countless Gypsies, Slavs and others races, deported and killed them concentration camps in Eastern Europe.

 Many cities had been destroyed by bombs, and many villages lay in ashes.
 People had very little to eat. many homes were badly damaged, there was no running water and no electricity.
 The streets and ways were destroyed, the post and telecommunication system almost paralyzed.
 The hospitals were overcrowded.

-Josef Cardinal Frings, warmly remembered Archbishop of Cologne in those days, had said in his New Year’s Eve sermon 1946 that, in times so hard, it was no sin: “We live in times where the single individual is allowed to take what is necessary to preserve his live and health when he cannot receive it by hard work or bidding”.
+Josef Cardinal Frings, our dear Archbishop of Cologne in those days, had said in his New Year’s Eve sermon 1946 that, in times so hard, it was no sin.

-The Seven Mountains were part of the British zone of occupation.
-In 1947, the federal states of Northrhine-Westphalia, Lower Saxony, Schleswig-Holstein and the city state of Hamburg were created.
+The Siebengebirge was part of the British zone of occupation.
+In 1947, the federal states of Northrhine-Westphalia, Lower Saxony, Schleswig-Holstein and the city state of Hamburg came into being..